srinithi0406/Event_tracker/README.md

 # EventWise - Event Management and Tracking System

 ## Problem Statement Overview
+Managing large-scale events can often be overwhelming.
+From attendee registration and check-in to distributing lunch kits or swag bags, every process demands precision and speed.
+Relying on manual methods is time-consuming, error-prone, and inefficient, especially when managing multiple events or multi-day programs.
+There is a pressing need for a seamless, automated solution that simplifies event management, prevents duplication, and ensures an organized flow of operations.

 The goal was to design and build an Event Management Application that streamlines event flow using unique digital identifiers (QR codes) for attendees.
 The system needed to handle attendee onboarding via CSV, track registrations, manage kit/lunch distribution, and provide a central dashboard for event statistics.

 ## Solution Overview